porsche-design-system/porsche-design-system/packages/components-js/src/components/action/button-pure/button-pure.design.md

 However, we recommend that you only use this variant in cases where the user requires additional information.

-The standard variant will be used on a monochrome background, whereas the highlight variant should be used on a polychrome background (e.g.on images) for better comprehensibility and accessibility.
+The standard variant will be used on a monochrome background, whereas the highlight variant should be used on a polychrome background (e.g. on images) for better comprehensibility and accessibility.

 ---